-9 Ways to Avoid an Accident While Driving in Snow and Ice
+9 Ways to Avoid a West Virginia Accident While Driving in Snow and Ice

 Driving in snow and ice causes about 156,000 auto crashes every year and over 1,800 deaths, according to federal data on winter driving.
 Fortunately, you have some control over these dangers and can increase your chances of staying safe this winter while driving on West Virginia’s roads and highways.

 9 Steps to Safety When Driving in Winter